Music

 Samba is the rhythm of Brazil, an infectious musical style that emerged from African rhythms brought by the slaves to Bahia and Rio de Janeiro.
 It’s the heart and soul of Rio de Janeiro, its birthplace.
 These days you can find samba groups all over the world, such is the popularity of this vibrant music.

-We are now accepting registrations of interest for our 2024 drumming beginners’ course.
-Check out the Join us page to find out more.
+We are now accepting registrations of interest for our 2025 drumming course.

 Batucada members – instructional videos are here (you need to be logged-in).